 I knew this book was going to be amazing before I even started.
 However, I didn't realize it was going to be that good.
 I was absolutely blown away and there are so many moments that genuinely took me by surprise.
 I highly recommend this book it's amazing.

 Rubeus Hagrid (Keeper of Keys & Grounds at Hogwarts) - Name a character who just cannot keep a secret.

 Iko from the Lunar Chronicle series by Marissa Meyer.

 Iko is such a fun character in this series.
 She is the comical relief that is in each of the stories that you cannot help but love.
 She is this bubbly type character you know will spill the beans the moment she gets pressured (or she just cannot contain her excitement) when she's given a secret.

 Neville Longbottom - Name a character who is brave when it's most needed.

 Simon Lewis from the Mortal Instruments series by Cassandra Clare.

-I've been reading this series recently (finished the first two so far) and I've had such mixed emotions about Simon.
+I have only read the first three in the Mortal Instruments series but I really enjoyed Simon's character development and bravery.
 Although he drives me a bit nuts a lot of the time, I have to admit that he steps up and shows bravery when it is most needed.
 I think he is one of the characters that keeps surprising me the most, because I do not expect it.
 Which is similar to Neville, because no one at Hogwarts thought Neville would be so brave.

 The Marauders - Name your favorite fictional world map.

-Carry On by Rainbow Rowell and Game of Thrones by George R.R.
+Children of Blood and Bone by Tomi Adeyemi and Game of Thrones by George R.R.
 Martin

 The Weasleys - Name a book or series that is a comfort read and always welcomes you home.